 Section 1F.
 A health care professional may engage in the following conduct, so long as it is consistent with legal and professional standards; it does not adversely affect the physical or mental health or condition of an individual; it does not violate section 1D and 1E; and it is not otherwise unlawful:

 (a) participate in or aid the investigation, prosecution, or defense of a criminal, administrative or civil matter;

 (b) participate in acts to restrain or temporarily alter the physical or mental activity of a prisoner, where necessary for the physical or mental health or safety of the prisoner or for the safety of other prisoners, or persons directly caring for, guarding or confining the prisoner;

-Section 1I.
-A court may consider compliance with section 1F and cooperation in good faith with an investigation of a possible violation of sections 1D, 1E, or 1F in determining full or partial mitigation of a violation of this chapter.
+(b) cooperation in good faith with an investigation of a violation of sections 1D, 1E, 1F.

 Section 1J.
-Sections 1C to 1H shall apply to conduct that occurs inside or outside of the commonwealth of Massachusetts, that is committed by a governmental or non-governmental entity, official, or actor and that is committed under actual or asserted color of law.
+Sections 1C to 1H shall apply without regard to whether the proscribed conduct takes place within or outside of the commonwealth of Massachusetts; whether it is committed by a governmental or non-governmental entity, official, or actor; or whether it is committed under actual or asserted color of law.

 Section 1K.
-Sections 1C to 1J shall not be construed to expand the lawful scope of practice for any health care professional.
+Sections 1C to 1J shall not be construed to expand the lawful scope of practice of any health care professional.

 SECTION 2.
 This act shall not be construed to mean that the conduct proscribed herein does not already violate state law or constitute professional misconduct.